klahrich/chiefhustler/content/posts/trimmed-cts.md

 categories: ["investing"]
 ---

+### In a nutshell

+Connor Haley (Alta Fox Capital) made a presentation ([video](https://www.youtube.com/watch?v=D7mSv0G2ZzA) and [slides](https://static1.squarespace.com/static/5aaacb57506fbe4636414126/t/5f85c428b4bac16b20450df0/1602602051503/Conclusion+Deck-+Makings+of+a+MultiBagger+-+FINAL-compressed.pdf)) about multi-baggers.

+It turns out two thirds of the performance of multi-baggers comes from multiple expansion, and one third from EBITDA growth.

+In the case of **$CTS.TO** I've extracted as much as I can reasonably expect from multiple expansion, and I see risk on the EBITDA front going forward.

 ### Risk vs uncertainty

 I sold ~most~ all of my **$CTS.TO** position.
 This has been a 3x bagger for me in about one year.